vikas-panwar-2/ITC_/README.md

 For Question 2, the navigation bar helps to switch between team detail pages and home pages, one can also got o the team detail page by clicking on the photograph.
 The dynamic scrollbar apperas to the left in cyan color.

-Bonus, it is as per the instructions.
+Bonus, it is as per the instructions, just like react js.

 Packages to be installed: